Okm165/zkp_systems_workshops/5_plonk_and_hyperplonk/README.md

 ## **Part 1: The Plonkish Arithmetization Paradigm**

 While Chapter 4 focused on the AIR framework, characterized by uniform transition constraints well-suited for state-machine-like computations, Plonk introduces a more flexible model designed for general arithmetic circuits.
 It provides a structured approach to arithmetization that has become the foundation for a vast ecosystem of ZKP systems.
-A key feature of the Plonk framework is its modularity, particularly its compatibility with schemes like KZG that allow for a **universal and updatable trusted setup**.
-This means a single setup ceremony can be performed to generate parameters usable for _any_ circuit up to a certain size, a significant improvement over the per-circuit setups required by earlier SNARKs like Groth16.

 ### **1.1 The Universal Gate Constraint**